maxdemaio/my-spaced-repetition/README.md

 - On the command line run:
     - `node spaced.js example`

-- Note: You can either specify the name of the deck via the command line or change the default language variable and just run `node space.js`

 Add cards via the command line
 ------

 - If you prefer to add cards via the command line rather than editting the raw JSON file you can run:
     - `node addCards.js example`

-- Note: You can either specify the name of the deck via the command line or change the default language variable and just run `node addCards.js`

-Here you will be able to add new cards to a specified deck.
+- Here you will be able to add new cards to a specified deck.
 You can also provide examples (delimited by underscores).
 Each example will be shown along with the answer in spaced repetition practice.

+Note: You can either specify the name of the deck via the command line or change the default language variable and just run `node space.js` or `node addCards.js`

 The Best Way to Learn a Foreign Language